 For example, you want to know what motherboard chipset fits you, depending on whether you require overclocking or not.
 Do you want a CPU or GPU-powered machine?
 Heavy RAM?

 The answers to these questions are essential in building your perfect PC.
 Do your research and understand the hardware basics.
 Although you may splash out and get the best advertised hardware, once you’ve assembled the PC you will find that these pieces can contradict one another while trying to perform to the maximum of their ability, setting you back by a substantial amount of money to remedy the issues and replace the parts.
 This is known as bottlenecking.
+In some cases, the benefits of purchasing a pre built gaming pc might outweight building one from scratch.

 DON’T BOTTLENECK YOUR PERFORMANCE